How to Remove Rust from Tools

 Removing Rust From Tools is Easy

-As shown in the slider, you can see a before and after sot of an old hammer before and after sandblasting.
+As shown below, you can see a before and after sot of an old hammer before and after sandblasting.
 As a result of only a few seconds work you can see the tool looks like brand new again.
 Also, you will see that the rusty tool suffered no damage.

 Sandblasting is an Art & Science

 The user must know how to properly use the sandblaster.
 Improper use of the blast cabinet or sandblast gun could cause damage to the tool.
 Fear not, however, as sandblasting is an easy process to understand and learn.
 It’s quite similar to spray painting, except we remove material instead of applying it.
 Most importantly, like anything, there is a learning curve that anyone can quickly adapt to.

 Sandblast Rust Away

 How to remove rust from tools?
 It turns out that the actual process is very easy.
 Shown here is a wrench being cleaned in our DP-38 blast cabinet.
 Once we put the wrench in the blast cabinet, we shut the lid and got right to work.
 EASY.
 Below is an actual video of us doing the blasting on a different wrench.

 In the short (29 second) video below, watch as we blast away years of rust from this old wrench.
 Using glass bead abrasive media (60/100) we bring a shiny finish to an old rusty tool.
 You can see in the video the action of the abrasive media as it hits the wrench.
 As a result of those impacts, the rust and other debris is removed from the surface of the metal.
 Thereafter you can prepare the tool for painting or whatever finish you are after.